What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Discussion

 \subsection{Threats to Validity}

-Concerning \textit{internal} validity~\cite{Wohlin2012}, annotators relied on the full review to resolve linguistic ambiguities, which may have introduced unintended dependencies on contextual information.
+Concerning threats to validity~\cite{Wohlin2012}, annotators relied on the full review to resolve linguistic ambiguities, which may have introduced unintended dependencies on contextual information.
 While this approach improved consistency, it also introduced the risk that certain emotional cues may have been interpreted differently when considering broader review contexts.
 Additionally, personal bias during human annotation posed a threat, particularly when annotators encountered ambiguous or overlapping emotional expressions.
 While involving five annotators and the generation, discussion, and refinement of the guidelines reduced this risk, differences in annotator interpretations may still have led to slight variations in the annotated dataset.
 Furthermore, annotation challenges such as distinguishing subtle variations in intensity and resolving conflicting emotions (e.g., \joy vs. \trustA, \sadness vs. \disgustA) may have affected annotation reliability.
 To address this, we specifically addressed these challenges through dedicated discussions and mitigation actions to improve the guidelines.
 Furthermore, we report these challenges to assist further research in considering the limitations of our dataset properly.

-For \textit{construct} validity, the selection of Plutchik’s taxonomy might not fully capture all possible emotional states present in app reviews.
+The selection of Plutchik’s taxonomy might not fully capture all possible emotional states present in app reviews.
 We mitigated this risk by conducting a thorough literature review before selecting the taxonomy.
 In addition, as our research design remains agnostic to a specific taxonomy, our replication package enables adaptation to alternative emotion taxonomies and annotation schemes.
-Another limitation stemming from the annotation process (both human and LLM) is the assessment of emotional intensity, where subtle variations in arousal remain difficult to measure consistently.
+Another limitation from the annotation process is the assessment of emotional intensity, as subtle arousal variations remain difficult to measure consistently.